 Recommended reading here is a paper successfully applying planning techniques to natural language instruction-giving, simply through a compilation into a planning language; and a recent overview/challenge paper outlining challenges and directions in surface generation, i.e., searching for a good sentence formulation.

 Search problems in Natural Language Processing pose many interesting challenges, that FAI has only begun to explore and that we expect to explore long-term (no end in sight), in cooperation with the Computational Linguistics department at UdS.
-We are currently exploring search methods for surface generation in OpenCCG, pertaining to dead-end detection, heuristic functions (sentence-completion quality estimation), partial-order reduction.
-Another exciting line of research are particular "word alignment" problems that arise in the computation of recently proposed measures of the "linguistic distance" between two languages (intuively, playing a similar role as sequence alignment in gene distance).
+We are exploring search methods for surface generation in OpenCCG, pertaining to dead-end detection, heuristic functions (sentence-completion quality estimation), partial-order reduction.
+Another interesting line of research are particular "word alignment" problems that arise in the computation of recently proposed measures of the "linguistic distance" between two languages (intuively, playing a similar role as sequence alignment in gene distance).
 Last but not least, planning methods also lend themselves naturally to more high-level text planning tasks, structuring the text content, on a sentence-by-sentence basis, so as to achieve the desired communication goal.
 We are currently exploring this direction for automatic instruction generation, using Minecraft as a benchmarking environment.

 Planning & Learning.
 Getting back to our summary description above, at a high level AI Planning is concerned with intelligent action-taking, for agents confronted with new, or unexpected, problems or situations.
 A distinguishing quality of humans is their ability to do so, i.e., to adapt to unseen problems.
 But how do they do so?
 An important part of the answer, ignored in our discussions above, lies in the words "adapt to": There is, of course, an important learning component to this human ability.